Best Practices for Training Employees in Small Businesses

 In addition to fulfilling compliance requirements, training your employees makes good business sense, too.
 According to an article at Forbes.com, “Small business owners who invest in training are more likely to report growing, and more likely to report growing more.
 In other words, what is good for employees is good for the business,” and that “‘Hiring and retaining good employees’ closely follows ‘finding and keeping customers’ as the top two challenges reported by small business owners who are committed to growing their businesses.”

 So, before you lose a day’s productivity because your team is driving back and forth from yet another seminar at a distant hotel, have a look around online.
-The topic you need might already have a robust online solution.
+The topic you need might already have a robust online course.

 Set your team and your business up for success with the training solutions from HSI.
-From emergency care to first responders to workplace safety for companies big and small, let us help you meet your training goals and keep your company in compliance.
+From emergency care to first responders to workplace safety for companies big and small, let us help you meet your employee training goals and keep your company in compliance.